This is a simple way to cook a lot of chicken and you get a bonus, homemade chicken broth you can use in other dishes.

 There might be "scum," white foamy frothy stuff that rises to the surface as the meat cooks, just skim it with a spoon and throw it away.

-Once it's cooled, that extra chicken and all the broth can be frozen.
+Once it's cooled, that extra chicken and all the broth your not using for dinner can be frozen.

 MYTH: Chicken must be thawed before cooking.